 Affiliate institutions are connected to a university.
 They offer education that is supervised by a university.
 Affiliate institutions offer both HBO and WO.
 The university issues the official degrees, not the affiliate institution.
 It is not allowed to do so.

-TVET institutions offer both HBO in technical fields of study and secondary vocational education.
-In Nigeria, these types of education are both part of TVET.
-Polytechnics and colleges of agriculture.
+TVET institutions offer both technical higher educational and secondary vocational education.
+There are various types of TVET institutions, for example polytechnics and colleges of agriculture.
 Students cannot obtain degrees (such as bachelor's and master's degrees) from TVET institutions, only other types of diplomas.
 TVET institutions need to be accredited by the NBTE.

 Institutions for teacher training programmes